planetlabs/planet-client-python/README.md

 This usually takes at least a few minutes, and can be longer if it is a large request (lots of items or big items like SkySatCollect).
-The default `wait` will last about 15 minutes, but can easily be extended.
+The default `wait` will last about 15 minutes, but can easily be extended with the `--max-attempts` option.

 You can also just wait to download until the order is fulfilled.
 To check on its status just use: